adrianratnapala/2023-web-censorship-laws/web-safetyism.md

 and the censorship industry have not been shy about taking advantage of the opportunity to skirt their own norms.

-The American government is exception, as is best documented in the [Twitter Files][TRACK DOWN LINKS & REPORTERS NAMES].
+The American government is no exception, as is best documented in the [Twitter Files][TRACK DOWN LINKS & REPORTERS NAMES].
 This reporting from [NAME SOME TWITTER FILE REPORTERS] which shows the elaborately organised channels through which American security agencies gave instructions to Twitter and other